 This free event celebrates the art of North Carolina boat building and the sport of boat racing.
 Dozens of handcrafted wooden boats will be on display and activities will be available for all ages from 10 a.m. to 4 p.m.

-The 42nd Annual Wooden Boat Show received top honors from the Southeast Tourism Society.
-The organization selected the North Carolina Maritime Museum’s Annual Wooden Boat Show as a “Top 20 Event for the Southeast” for May 2016.
-This was the second year in a row the museum has received the prestigious honor for the Annual Wooden Boat Show.
-The announcement will be made in December 2016 for the upcoming 2017 “Top 20” honors.
+The 44th Annual Wooden Boat Show received top honors from the Southeast Tourism Society.
+The organization selected the North Carolina Maritime Museum’s Annual Wooden Boat Show as a “Top 20 Event for the Southeast” for May 2018.
+This was the fourth year in a row the museum has received the prestigious honor for the Annual Wooden Boat Show.

 Paul Fontenoy, Curator of Maritime Research and Technology, says the show has something to offer everyone, even if you’re not a wooden boat enthusiast.
 “We pay a lot of attention to making sure the show is not just interesting for wooden boat enthusiasts,” Fontenoy explains.
 “So we have activities for children and opportunities for families to do things together, such as taking a boat ride.”